Snoop Dogg: Other ventures

-Broadus has appeared in numerous films and television episodes throughout his career.
+Snoop Dogg has appeared in numerous films and television episodes throughout his career.
 His starring roles in film includes The Wash (with Dr. Dre) and the horror film Bones.
-He also co-starred with rapper Wiz Khalifa in the 2012 movie Mac and Devin Go to High School which a sequel has been announced.
+He also co-starred with rapper Wiz Khalifa in the 2012 movie Mac & Devin Go to High School which a sequel has been announced.
 He has had various supporting and cameo roles in film, including Half Baked, Training Day, Starsky & Hutch, and Brüno.

 He has starred in three television programs: sketch-comedy show Doggy Fizzle Televizzle, variety show Dogg After Dark, and reality show Snoop Dogg's Father Hood (also starring Snoop's wife and children).
 He has starred in episodes of King of the Hill, Las Vegas, and Monk, one episode of Robot Chicken, as well as three episodes of One Life to Live.
 He has participated in three Comedy Central Roasts, for Flavor Flav, Donald Trump, and Justin Bieber.
 Cameo television appearances include episodes of The L Word, Weeds, Entourage, I Get That a Lot, Monk, and The Price Is Right.
 He has also appeared in an episode of the YouTube video series, Epic Rap Battles of History as Moses.

-In 2000, Broadus (as "Michael J. Corleone") directed Snoop Dogg's Doggystyle, a pornographic film produced by Hustler.
-The film, combining hip hop with x-rated material, was a huge success and won "Top Selling Release of the Year" at the 2002 AVN Awards.
-Snoop then directed Snoop Dogg's Hustlaz: Diary of a Pimp in 2002 (using the nickname "Snoop Scorsese").
+In 2000, Snoop Dogg (as "Michael J. Corleone") directed Snoop Dogg's Doggystyle, a pornographic film produced by Hustler.
+The film, combining hip hop with X-rated material, was a huge success and won "Top Selling Release of the Year" at the 2002 AVN Awards.
+Snoop Dogg then directed Snoop Dogg's Hustlaz: Diary of a Pimp in 2002 (using the nickname "Snoop Scorsese").

-Broadus founded his own production company, Snoopadelic Films, in 2005.
+Snoop Dogg founded his own production company, Snoopadelic Films, in 2005.
 Their debut film was Boss'n Up, a film inspired by Snoop Dogg's album R&G, starring Lil Jon and Trina.

-On March 30, 2008, he appeared at WrestleMania XXIV as a Master of Ceremonies for a tag team match between Maria and Ashley Massaro as they took on Beth Phoenix and Melina.
-At WrestleMania 32, he accompanied his cousin Sasha Banks to the ring for her match, rapping over her theme music.
-He was also inducted into the WWE Hall of Fame in 2016.